KSheridan86/project-3-heart-of-darkness/README.md

 -------------------
 ### Games

-  Two ganes are available for the user to play neither are mandatory but both are possible in one pass through the story.
+  Two games are available for the user to play, neither are mandatory but both are possible in one pass through the story.